 We try to make sure you will have as normal a life as possible in care – seeing family and keeping in touch with them, staying over at friends.
 If you're in care your foster carer(s) or staff in your residential home usually makes day-to-day decisions.
 But we are responsible for your welfare, sometimes jointly with your parent(s).

-You should have the same opportunities as others your age; these are agreed and listed in your placement agreement written when you start a care placement.
-And you can discuss them at the regular review meetings you will have with your social worker.
+You should have the same opportunities as others your age; these are agreed and listed in your placement agreement, which is written when you start a care placement.
+And you can discuss these opportunities at your review meetings that you will have with your social worker.

 Your care plan

-A placement agreement is also written and this explains what happens on a day-to-day basis on things like your living arrangements, getting to school, your health, who you can and can't see, your pocket money, what time you have to be home and your travel arrangements.
+A placement agreement is also written and this explains what happens on a day-to-day basis and includes things like your living arrangements, getting to school, your health, who you can and can't see, your pocket money, what time you have to be home and your travel arrangements.

 We will involve you in writing your care plan and placement agreement, if you're old enough to understand them, as well as your parent(s) or guardian(s), your social worker and any other people helping to look after you.

-The plan needs to be written within 10 days of you coming into our care and if you agree with the plan you will need to sign it.
+The plan needs to be written within 10 days of you coming into our care and if you are old enough and agree with the plan you will need to sign it.

 If you need help to take part in writing the plan, let your social worker know so that help can be found for you.
 You can also bring a friend or someone else who can speak up for you if you want.